ai-rio/QuoteKit/docs/stories/prd/story-1-4-create-and-calculate-quote.md

-# Story 1.4: Create and Calculate a Quote
+# Story 1.4: Create and Calculate a Quote ✅ COMPLETED

 As a logged-in user,
 I want to create a new quote by adding my items and specifying quantities,
 so that the system can automatically and accurately calculate the total price for my client.

+## ✅ Implementation Status: COMPLETED
+**Implemented**: January 2025
+**Status**: All acceptance criteria successfully implemented

 ## Acceptance Criteria